scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

 reference to the NumPy array will otherwise be kept.
 If a reference to the numpy array will be kept, then the second argument can be omitted and the NumPy array will be shallow copied instead, saving memory and time because the array data does not need to be copied.
+Note that the Python interpretter might crash if a NumPy array reference is not held and the data is shallow copied.

 More recently, a higher-level NumPy-like interface layer has been added to VTK.
 This ``numpy_interface`` was designed to combine the